OxfordUniversityGliding/ougc.org/about_gliding.md

 ---
-layout: page
+layout: default
-title: About
+title: About Gliding
+tagline: " "
-permalink: /about/
+permalink: /about_gliding/
+image: /assets/images/covers/about_gliding_cover.webp
 ---

 Welcome to the demo website of Quartz.
 Quartz is a crystalline Jekyll theme for blog.